 The beautiful CSU Mountain Campus — 90 minutes up the scenic Poudre Canyon — is just next door, but a world away.
 It is the summer home for courses open to all majors, and many courses specifically for students pursuing majors in the Warner College of Natural Resources.
 Experience learning at 9,000 feet!
 The following courses and programs are open to all students:

-•Environmental Humanities is offered by the College of Liberal Arts and includes Art in Forest Systems (ART 380A5), Literature of the Earth (E 339), Environmental History of Colorado (HIST 373), and Environmental Ethics (PHIL 345).
+•Environmental Humanities is offered by the College of Liberal Arts and includes Art in Forest Systems (ART 380A5), Environmental History of Colorado (HIST 373), and Environmental Philosophies (PHIL 245, AUCC).
 Students may take any or all of the two-week, three-credit courses.